mozilla-services/qdo/docs/internals.rst

     '{"last": "364875c7-4a98-11e1-919e-b88d120c81de"}'

 TODO: Does storing queues in a single node scale?
 What about notifications and potentially millions of queues?
+Should we implement a tree structure, do we know what exactly queue names will be and how those are distributed?